Simplification of the Fermi-L\"owdin Self-Interaction Correction Method for Efficient Self-Interaction-Free Density Functional Calculations: Results and discussion

 \subsection{Vertical detachment energy of water cluster anions}

 Electron hydration is an important phenomenon in biological processes.\cite{alizadeh2012precursors,herbert2017hydrated} Modeling such behavior is challenging for the local and semi-local DFA.
 The semi-local GGA and meta-GGA and B3LYP performance are rather poor for such systems as the electron attached to the water cluster is delocalized over the system.
 Typically, the extent of the delocalization worsens with increasing water cluster size, and consequently, post-Hartree-Fock methods are often the methods of choice.
 Recent studies by Vargas and coworkers showed that SIC methods can be a good alternative to M{\o}ller-Plesset second-order perturbation theory (MP2) and LC-BOP level of theory for describing the systems of hydrated electrons.\cite{vargas2020waterion} An excess electron in water clusters can be dipole-bound, trapped on a cluster surface, solvated internally to a cluster, or bound to dangling OH bonds of a cluster.\cite{doi:10.1021/jp802927d} In all situations, active orbitals play an important role.
 Earlier studies carried out by this group on electron binding to water clusters have shown that PZSIC-PBE can predict the vertical detachment energies (VDE) in comparable accuracy as the CCSD(T) level of theory when the negative of the HOMO eigenvalue is used to estimate VDE.
-To assess the present SOSIC approach, we have computed the vertical detachment energies of water clusters from the absolute of the HOMO eigenvalues with only the PBE functional.
-We consider water dimer, five trimers (3AAa, 3Da, 3I-1a, 3I-2a, and 3La), four tetramers (4AAa, 4Da, 4Ia, and 4La), five pentamers (5AA-1a, 5AA-2a, 5Da, 5Ia, and 5La), and five hexamers (6AA-1a, 6AA-2a, 6Da, 6Ia, and 6La) The same isomer notation is used as in the references \onlinecite{doi:10.1021/jp802927d,vargas2020waterion}.
+To assess the present SOSIC approach, we have computed the vertical detachment energies of water clusters from the absolute of the HOMO eigenvalues with the PBE and r$^2$SCAN functional.
+We consider water dimer, five trimers (3AA, 3D, 3I-1, 3I-2, and 3L), four tetramers (4AA, 4D, 4I, and 4L), five pentamers (5AA-1, 5AA-2, 5D, 5I, and 5L), and five hexamers (6AA-1, 6AA-2, 6D, 6I, and 6L).
+The same isomer notation is used as in the references \citenum{doi:10.1021/jp802927d,vargas2020waterion}.